Why Trump Thinks Kim Jong-un, Who Called Him a ‘Dotard,’ Might Be His Friend

 “You’ll see that a lot with me,” he said of his mean tweets, “and then all of the sudden somebody’s my best friend.
 I could give you 20 examples.
 You could give me 30.
 I’m a very flexible person.”

-To give just one example, during the campaign, Trump branded his opponent Senator Ted Cruz as “Lyin’ Ted,” questioned his citizenship, threatened to “spill the beans” on his wife, suggested she’s ugly, and insinuated that his father may have helped killed JFK.
+To give just one example, during the campaign, Trump branded his opponent Senator Ted Cruz as “Lyin’ Ted,” questioned his citizenship, threatened to “spill the beans” on his wife, suggested she’s ugly, and insinuated that his father may have helped kill JFK.
 Cruz ultimately decided to endorse Trump, and now he attacks other Republicans for their disloyalty to the president.

 President Trump and Rocket Man will be admiring the size of each other’s nukes in no time.